sutrolabs/census-docs/destinations/kafka.md

 | --------------: | :------------: | --------------------- |--------------------------------|
 |         Message |        ✅       | Any unique identifier | Send, Update or Create, Mirror |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Kafka objects and/or behaviors

 ### Message Properties

 Sending a Kafka Message involves a number of configuration properties, in addition to the actual message payload.
 Census allows you to configure these properties in the **Advanced Configuration** section of the destination setup, as well as the **Mappings** section of the sync setup.